-For twenty five years, Madeleine was a journalist and Associate Editor on the Guardian and held a number of positions including columnist 1999-2012.
+For twenty five years, Madeleine was a journalist and Associate Editor on the Guardian and held a number of positions as reporter, leader writing and as a columnist 1999-2012.
 She wrote on a wide range of subjects including politics, social affairs, faith and global development.
+She organised a number of events and conferences including the Guardian’s Open Weekend festival in 2012; between 2012 and 2014 she was Editorial Director of Strategy.

-She was born in Oswaldkirk, North Yorkshire, one of five children of artist parents.
+She was born in the village of Oswaldkirk, North Yorkshire, one of five children of artist parents.
 She studied history at Corpus Christi, Cambridge and won a scholarship to Harvard.
-She now lives near Stroud.
+She now lives near Stroud, Gloucestershire with her family and a demanding vegetable garden.
+She is currently experimenting in printmaking and plans to learn to weave.

 For all enquiries about book writing please contact Sarah Chalfant at the Wylie Agency.